2017 Review of Asian Hatching Egg Production Regulation

 - Final Recommendations Appendix Part 2 (PDF) – June 28, 2017

 BCFIRB received letters from stakeholders seeking an opportunity to be heard directly by BCFIRB.

 - Hunter Party Request for Direct Input (PDF) – June 30, 2017

 - Harvey Party Request for Direct Input (PDF) – July 4, 2017

-BCFIRB reviewed BHEC's recommendation and rationale and determined that it requires further information before it is prepared to issue a final supervisory decision regarding the regulation of Asian hatching egg production., as described within the following letter:
+BCFIRB reviewed BHEC's recommendation and rationale and determined that it requires further information before it is prepared to issue a final supervisory decision.
+See the following letters:

 As required by the Natural Products Marketing (BC) Act, BCFIRB must find that BHEC’s recommendations are in accord with “sound marketing policy” and comply with governing legislation, regulation and agreements.